YU-java-211/Year-Up-Java-Winter-2021-Final-Project-Card-Game/README.md

    * hearts
    * Palace
    * GoldFish
+   * bs (might have to rename?)
+30 second interval to call bs before it moves to next person's turn, a button to make the call instead of verbal or chat.

 ### Stages
 1. Visual Java game with new graphics and lots of options for card games.
 (Nicole will walk through hello world app, so you know how to make a basic app)